 She told me about her daughter growing up and getting older, all of eight years of it, and her new cats.
 When we dated, she had the best cats, better than any cats I’ve ever lived with and I’ve lived with a lot (my mom was a cat lover).
 These cats were less like cats and more like dogs.
 They’d greet me when I opened the door and they’d curl up next to me in bed.
 Rather than being indifferent (like most cats are) these doted.
 They needed me and they let me know it (who doesn’t like to feel needed?).
 Sadly, these puppy-like cats passed away when I was in Madrid.
 Today, I got to meet their replacements, Vladamir and Rasputin (I love the names).

 When we talked, she was on her balcony talking about what used to be her backyard (she moved).
 We spent a lot of time in that backyard together at night.
 We used to retire to it to decompress.
-I’d smoke a cigar and she’d drink a glass of wine (usually white).
+I’d smoke a cigar and she’d drink a glass of wine (usually Chardonnay).
 That was great.
 What wasn’t so great was that critters would come out, usually raccoons or possums, and they’d rustle in the bushes.
 I’d be scared, she’d be laughing.
 I’d flinch and squirm and she’d squeak and squeal.
 She thought it was hysterical that I was so frightened of things that go bump in the night because, by the sound of that phrase, I was expecting something different, something indoors and on beds, not animals outdoors waiting to fling themselves off of trees to eat me.
-While that never happened, I knew it could.
+While that never happened, I knew it would.

 Either way, the more we talked the more I missed it.
 Not her as much as IT.
 What we shared.
 Time.
 Eachother.
 An uncommitted commitment (that’s sometimes the closest I can come).
 A concern.
 A common goal of making it through the day together.
 A mutual support and encouragement, because they weren’t my struggles or her struggles they were our struggles and those are much easier to mount than mountains on my own.
 In short, what I missed, what I still miss, is having a partner.